bytewax/bytewax/CONTRIBUTING.md

 ## Getting started

 Bytewax is a Python library backed by Rust code.
 The codebase is split between Python code in [`pysrc/bytewax`](https://github.com/bytewax/bytewax/tree/main/pysrc/bytewax) and Rust code in [`src`](https://github.com/bytewax/bytewax/tree/main/src).
 PyO3 is used as the interface between the two.
-Bytewax operators and the execution of dataflows are handled at the Rust layer, the inputs and outputs can be written in either Rust or in Python.
+Bytewax operators and the execution of dataflows are handled at the Rust layer.
+The inputs and outputs can be written in either Rust or in Python.

 To develop with Bytewax locally you will need to install Rust and use [Maturin](https://github.com/PyO3/maturin) to build the code into a Python module locally.